junuxyz/junuxyz.github.io/content/posts/what-to-pursue.md

 tags = ['short']
 +++

 Getting a job in Computer Science in 2025 feels more demanding than ever.
 The main reasons seem to be an influx of talent, government-driven support (especially in South Korea), and the resulting rise in competition.
-In the near future, widespread adoption of AI will be another challenge for junior software engineers, potentially redefining the role.
+In the near future, widespread adoption of AI will be another challenge for junior software engineers, potentially redefining (or in the worst case, replacing) the role.

 So, what should we, as undergraduate students, aim for?

+Let's think about two questions:
 What does the company or lab want?
 What do I want?